AudiencePlayer/audienceplayer-api-client-php/README.md

     ';

     $result = $apiClient->executeRawGraphQLCall(
-        $apiClient::OAUTH_SCOPE_USER,               # the oauth-scope you wish to address the api with
+        Globals::OAUTH_SCOPE_USER,                  # the oauth-scope you wish to address the api with
         $operation,                                 # raw GraphQL operation (query/mutation)
         ['articleId' => 1],                         # variables for the operation (if necessary) true,                                       # execute as POST request (false for GET)